PsiQ/bartiq/docs/installation.md

     If you wish to use the package's jupyter integrations, run `pip install "bartiq[jupyter]"` instead.

+!!! note

+    To use the [QREF](https://github.com/PsiQ/qref/) rendering tool in Jupyter Notebook, ensure the Graphviz software is installed on your OS and that its executables are included in your system variables.
+For installation instructions, please refer to the [Graphviz download page](https://graphviz.org/download/).

 ## From Source

 For a source install run: